trungnt1811/payment-service/README.md

   - Reduces operational costs by minimizing wallet creation and promoting efficient wallet reuse.
   - Supports consolidation of token balances by transferring USDT from payment wallets to the receiving wallet, which then forwards the collected USDT to the master wallet.
   - Automatically distributes BNB and AVAX to payment wallets for gas fees, ensuring smooth transaction processing.
-  - Integrated with a daily worker running at 00:00 UTC to execute wallet-related operations, such as gas fee distribution and balance consolidation.
+  - Integrated a configurable worker that can run either: Daily at 00:00 UTC, or Hourly, depending on the WITHDRAW_WORKER_INTERVAL configuration.
+The worker handles wallet-related operations, such as gas fee distribution and balance consolidation.

 ## Environment Variables
 The following environment variables are required for the application to run.
 Set them in a .env file or your environment: